danya201272/ESP32-WIFI-WebSerial-433Mhz/README.md

 When start brutforce, app dont work, see code brut in bluetooth terminal app on phone.

-Send ! in bluetooth terminal and ESP restart.

 Send - or + in bluetooth terminal and Freq jummer +1000HZ or -1000HZ.

 BTMENU: (+ -)-JumFreq send (glON glOFF)-JumOff-ON came nice snif (2 4 7)-SpeedBrutf !-StopAll